The Road to Chidarra

 🚀 𝐑𝐞𝐯𝐢𝐞𝐰:

-Those who are fans of reading fantasy stories should definitely get their hands on this book.
-Looking forward to reading more books by the author in this book series.
+Those who enjoy reading fantasy stories with paranormal creatures should definitely get their hands on this book.
+The backdrop setting is well done by the author.
+I enjoyed the romance part in this fantasy fiction.
+The character of Sierra is immediately likable.
+Looking forward to reading more books by the author.

 • 𝗠𝘆 𝗥𝗮𝘁𝗶𝗻𝗴: 5/5